NENO Logo

 Stats

-It might be interesting to you to see some stats on your graph or see how many components it has.
+You might be interested in seeing some stats on your graph, or in how many components it has.
 Use the "Stats" view for this, which you can find in the app menu.

 Scripting